wilcobry/blog/_posts/2024-11-04-Webscraping.md

 ### Steps to Collect Data
 1. **Identify best method to extract your data**.
 In the case of Redfin, I first looked at the options to use an API but the APIs available did not have the data I was looking for.
 Because of this, I decided to use the `Selenium` package in Python to scrape the Redfin website using a web driver.

 2. **Identify the container with the housing data**.
 As seen below, Redfin's website has a section of the website that contains a list of all the houses, this section is called a *container*.
 When webscraping in `Selenium`, you first need to identify the container where all of your data is located.
-Within this larger container, Redfin also uses containers to group each listing together
+Within this larger container, Redfin also uses containers to group each listing together.
+Identifying these containers sets us up to easily locate all the data we want to scrape from Redfin.

 <figure>
   <img src="{{site.url}}/{{site.baseurl}}/assets/img/house_screenshot.jpg" alt="Figure" />